KK Škofja Loka

 Košarkarski klub Škofja Loka (Škofja Loka Basketball Club), commonly referred to as KK Škofja Loka, is a men's basketball team based in Škofja Loka, Slovenia.
 The club was founded in 1954 and currently competes under the name LTH Castings due to sponsorship reasons.

 Its women's team made four appearances in the Ronchetti Cup through the first half of the 1990s.
-Its best results in the 1.
-SKLŽ are third (1992, 1995) and fourth (1993, 1994, 1997, 2004) positions.
-In 2011 it withdrew from the championship.
+Their best result in the Slovenian Women's Basketball League is third place, achieved in 1992 and 1995.
+In 2011, the club withdrew from the championship.